CPJPRINCE/opex_manifest_generator/README.md

 mods:recordIdentifier
 ```

-Both cases match to the field `recordIdentifer`.
+Both cases match to the field `recordIdentifier`.
 Note that header includes both the namespace and tag, and is also case sensitive.

 While using the `flatly` method is easier, be aware that if there's non-unique tags, such as `mods:note` in the Mods template.
 This method will only import to the first match, which might not be it's intended destination.
 Using the `exactly` method resolves this issue.